 A: Gina Crosley-Corcoran, BA, CD(DONA), CCCE.
 I’m a certified childbirth educator and certified doula with a Bachelors from Loyola University Chicago, and am a graduate in the the Master of Public Health, Maternal Child Health program at University of Illinois at Chicago.
-I have two young sons and a baby girl, along with a husband who laughs at all my jokes.
+I have two sons and a daughter, along with a husband who laughs at all my jokes.
 Interestingly, they all speak Spanish.
 Yo no hablo español.
 But I’m working on it through osmosis.

 Q: Where did that crazy name come from?

 A: I hard time finding like-minded feminists once I became a mother, and I started to feel like feminism and motherhood may be mutually exclusive.
 I chose the moniker The Feminist Breeder to prove that even those of us who reproduce can still be concerned feminists.

 Q: But wait – I thought feminism meant staying childfree?

 A: Nope.
 Where do you think the future feminists will come from if the feminists aren’t breeding them?
 Do you think Michelle Duggar is reproducing feminists for us?
 Come on.

 Q: So what kind of things do you care about?